VariantSync/Vatras/src/CC.lagda.md

 {-
 We use a formulation similar to the one for variant equivalence for n-ary choice calculus.
 Equivalence is subset in both directionss.
-Can we show the second direction though?
-We cannot constrain the codomain of the n-ary configurations to yield binary results.
-But isn't this automatically handled correctly by the min-function in choice-eliminiation such that indices > 1 will be clamped to 1?
 -}
 _₂⊂̌ₙ_ : ∀ {i j : Size} {A : Set}
   → CC₂ i A → CC j A → Set